uemurax/uemurax.github.io/docs/index.markdown

 *   Homotopy type theory as internal languages of diagrams of ∞-logoses.
     2022.
     [arXiv:2212.02444][]
+    This is an extended version of the [FSCD 2023 paper][fscd2023paper].
 *   ∞-type theories (joint with [Hoang Kim Nguyen][hoang_kim_nguyen]).
     2022.
     [arXiv:2205.00798](https://arxiv.org/abs/2205.00798)